Home Studio Set Up Overview

 - Save your work as a mono 48 kHz 24 bit .wav file

-Most advice you’d get at a music store is not tailored for a voice actor.
+Most advice you’d get at a music store (or from a musician) is not tailored for a voice actor.

-The hardware recommended by your typical record store dude or dudette will almost certainly be overkill because they sell equipment designed for the complicated multi track production of music, not the simple needs of mono track VO.
+The hardware recommended by your typical record store dude or musician dudette will almost certainly be overkill because they sell/use equipment designed for the complicated multi track production of music, not the simple needs of mono track of VO.

 If you walk in to a music store know going in exactly what you want to buy, otherwise you will be oversold a lot of expensive equipment not designed for VO, sold to you by a musician, not a voice actor.
 They aren’t evil, they just don’t understand a voice actor’s specific needs.

-Our sound engineer on the line’s other end doesn’t want a modified or produced track from you.
+Here’s a revelation that’s also a relief: A sound engineer doesn’t want a modified or “produced” track from you.
 They want raw and unprocessed good sound.
 The less done to your recorded performance on your end the better, as far as the engineer is concerned.
 Don’t be tempted to meddle with the simple thing they want from you.

 Shhh…Get a quiet computer with a decent sized hard drive and memory.

-You’d want a laptop with a generous sized solid state hard drive with no spinning spindle and plenty of RAM (memory).
-Newer laptops run cooler and hence won’t add extra fan noise.
+A laptop should have a generous sized solid state hard drive (not a spinning spindle hard drive) and plenty of RAM (memory).
+Newer laptops run cooler and hence won’t add as much extra fan noise.

 Most audio software is overkill for a voice actor.

-When we voice actors record, we don’t need multi track recording or anything approaching what a musician needs.
+When voice actors record, we don’t need multi track recording or anything approaching what a musician or content producer needs.
 We are best served by the least distracting recording software you can find.
-Remember, all they want from us is either an mp3 (for auditions) or a mono 24 bit 48 kHz .wav file.
-That’s it.
-Most any recording software can do that.

-Good voice actor friendly options include: Twisted Wave (simple as pie, what I use), Adobe Audition, Audacity, or Ocen Audio (simple and free).
-They all do basically what we need- simple editing of a mono file then save it.
+Good voice actor friendly options include: Twisted Wave (simple as pie, what I use), Adobe Audition (requires a subscription), Audacity, or Ocen Audio (simple and free).
+They all do basically what we need- simple editing of a mono .wav file.
 It’s not about fancy software features for us voice actors.
 I tried these all and while they all do the job, I found Twisted Wave the simplest and most helpful with quick editing.

 Apple’s Garage Band (designed for music creation, not VO) typically records and sends a stereo signal.
 Set it to “mono.”
 It also default records at 44.1 KHz (as musicians use) instead of 48 KHz (which post and animation use).
-For these reasons, I’d say avoid that too.
+This can cause other software (such as Source Connect) to also record at the incorrect bit rate of 44.1.
+For these reasons, I’d say avoid Garage Band.

-If you are using ISDN or Source Connect (where the remote engineer is recording your performance), your home recording software probably isn’t even really needed- unless you are requested to record your own performance as backup and file share that.
+If you are using Source Connect or ipDTL (where the remote engineer is recording your performance), your home recording software may not be needed- unless you are requested to record your own performance as backup and file share that.